valkyriweb/itslue.co.za/src/posts/our-world.md

 Everyday I am challenged in one way or another, I’m trying my best to stand up and be who I am meant to be.
 It’s fucking difficult, and I’m reminded of that all too much.
 If it were easy, would I enjoy the rewards it brings as much?

 Take ownership of my actions, my successes and my failures.
 They are mine to bear and embrace.
-For I am me and no one else is me.
+For I am me and no one else.

 My thoughts get heavy, and I have been trying recently to share them, so I don’t have to carry it all everyday.
 It makes it easier to process everything, I feel a sense of relief as I lift some of the weight off my shoulders.